-The various $\triangleright$ view ... menu item brings up the "what to show" menu, which allows you to choose what the browser shows in the source pane.
+The various > view ... menu item available by action-clicking in the method pane brings up the "how to show" menu, which allows you to choose how the browser shows the selected method in the source pane.
 Options include the source code, prettyPrint ed source code, byteCode and source code decompile d from the byte codes.

-Note that selecting prettyPrint in the "what to show" menu is not the same as pretty printing a method before you save it.
-The menu controls only what the browser displays, and has no effect on the code stored in the system.
+Note that selecting prettyPrint in the "how to show" menu is not the same as pretty printing a method before you save it3.
+The menu controls only how the browser displays, and has no effect on the code stored in the system.
 You can verify this by opening two browsers, and selecting prettyPrint in one and source in the other.
 In fact, focussing two browsers on the same method and selecting byteCode in one and decompile in another is a good way to learn about the Pharo virtual machine's byte-coded instruction set.